ocaml-ppx/ocamlformat/README.md

   If somebody else working on the project tries to use a different version, they will see an error message instead of reformatting the whole project in a different way.
+- This check allows the running version to be more specific than the configurated version, but not the other way around.

 ### Can ocamlformat support my style?